 If you want to build your own TensorFlow model that takes full advantage of the Edge TPU at runtime, it must meet the following requirements:

 - Tensor parameters are quantized (8-bit fixed-point numbers).
-You must use quantization-aware training (post-training quantization is not supported).
+You must use either quantization-aware training (recommended) or full integer post-training quantization.